DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 ### Mobile support

-Ionic supports android by simply wrapping ionic in a simple android webview project.
+Ionic supports android by simply wrapping your project in a simple webview project (and maybe a sprinkle of plugins from Cordova/Capacitor).
 And since it's mostly web technology, PWA's are also supported.

-With Qt you will have to implement the Android SDK yourself and might need to alter code and styling to get it working properly on all devices.
+With Qt you will have to implement the Android SDK or iOS port yourself and might need to alter code and styling to get it working properly on all devices.

 Electron is made for desktop and does not support mobile, however like I mentioned before Ionic is a great match together with Electron/Tauri.

 Tauri however does have (alpha) support for mobile.
 Which is great for maintaining one project that is cross-platform for all desktop and mobile platforms.

 ### Security

 Ionic creates hybrid apps and hybrid apps by nature are at higher risk than native apps.
-They have security vurnerabilities unique to the programming language, vurnerabilities that affect the used web browser *and* those that affect native apps.
+They have security vulnerabilities unique to the programming language, vulnerabilities that affect the used web browser *and* those that affect native apps.
 This is because hybrid apps still use the webview along with native code.

-Compared to Qt we aren't susceptible to browser vurnerabilities, just our native code and programming language.
+Compared to Qt we aren't susceptible to browser vulnerabilities, just our native code and programming language.

+Now let's compare Tauri with Electron.

 #### Tauri vs Electron

 One of the biggest philosophy shifts between Tauri and Electron has to be the security policy.

-In Electron you get may get warning if you don't use a security policy, in Tauri you start with one that sets almost everything to false.
+In Electron you get may get warning if you don't use the recommended security settings, in Tauri it won't work and you will get an error since by default everything is set to false.

 In essence this means that in Tauri you are meant to incrementally add the features you need (not only for security but also for bundle size).

-Tauri is designed with security in mind (but that does not mean there won't be).
+Tauri is designed with security in mind (but that does not mean there won't be any security vulnerabilities).

 Let's cover some of the ways Tauri hardens their [security](https://tauri.app/v1/references/architecture/security).